 Originally the richest, ogival portal was located in the western part of the southern wall of the nave.
 Another was in the south wall of the chancel and it was topped with a gentle pointed arch.
 The last portal, fully brick, crowned with a gentle arch, was placed in the attic.
 It was a passage between the attic parts of the chancel and the nave.

 During the research, it was discovered that the interiors of the church, both the chancel and the nave were originally vaulted.
-The presbytery had groin vault based on polygonal consoles placed in the corners.
-In the nave, there were two fields of the groin vault going down a little lower and probably based on ceramic consoles or directly on the wall.
+The chancel had groin vault based on polygonal consoles placed in the corners.
+In the nave, there were two bays of the groin vault going down a little lower and probably based on ceramic consoles or directly on the wall.

 Małachowicz M., Trzynastowieczny kościół pw. św.
 Katarzyny Aleksandryjskiej w Świętej Katarzynie [w:] Architektura sakralna w początkach państwa polskiego (X-XIII wiek), Gniezno 2016.